 In order to speed my own photographic journey, several years ago I began researching the origins of landscape art and image making.
 This blog is a result of that ongoing effort.
 It gives me a chance to ask the question: why does nature inspire so much meaning and awe in us?
 Over the coming year I’ll share with you the work of landscape painters and photographers — and writings — that inspire me and are helping me further develop my expressive style.

 Next post: Minoans painted the first landscapes 3,500 years ago.
 Why them — in the middle of the Mediterranean?

 Photo: P. Jessup, photographer, Peter Steele Viewing the Sunset on Lobster Lake, Maine (1964)

 Photo: Unknown photographer, Phil Jessup Paddling on the Allagash River, Maine (1964)

 Photo: Fay Godwin, White Cloud Near Bilsington, Kent (1981) ©The British Museum

 Edward O. Wilson, Biophilia, Harvard University Press, Cambridge (1984)

 Roger S. Uhlrich, Biophilia, Biophobia, and Natural Landscapes in Stephen R. Kellert and Edward O. Wilson, editors, The Biophilia Hypothesis, Island Press, Washington D.C.
 (1993)

 Sue Lawley, Interview with Fay Godwin, BBC Radio 4, Desert Island Disks (March 2002)

 Nature inspires us because it is sublime.
-It puts self into perspective.
+It puts our selves into perspective.
 We are part of something very big.
 But today nature is vanishing.
 Rapidly.
 I’ve started this blog to explore how painters and photographers, including myself, have expressed their love of nature in their art.
-Maybe what we do as photographers can lead to actions that help shift the tide.
+Maybe what we do as photographers can lead to actions that help shift the tide in favor of beauty.